Coderucker/bitbuild/README.md

 python Test.py
 ```

-We recommend not to use any third party libraries, As we wanna build this using our own Tech Stack.
+We recommend not to use any third party libraries, As we wanna build this using on our own Tech Stack.

 # License
 **AmberBuild** is Licensed Under `Apache License 2.0`